📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 AUD $8,500Total budget

 Havana (4n casa particular), Trinidad (2n), Varadero (3n all-inclusive resort).
-Classic car tour, Viñales day trip, private guides, USD cash throughout.
+Classic car tour, Viñales day trip, private guides, USD/EUR cash throughout.
+Routed via Mexico (Cancún) or Panama — see the note below on why Aussies avoid routing through the USA.

 Casas + Varadero resort$1,600